-Our Los Angeles bankruptcy attorneys know that this is a time of year when we collectively open our hearts and wallets to those who are in need‚ especially if those individuals are family members.
+Our Woodland Hills bankruptcy attorneys know that this is a time of year when we collectively open our hearts and wallets to those who are in need‚ especially if those individuals are family members.
 This is becoming a more common phenomenon‚ as credit providers tighten their restrictions.

 A recent survey by Charles Schwab found that 2 out of 5 people expect to be providing financial support to their parents at some point.
 Another quarter of respondents said they figure they will be providing money to siblings.